Woodbine1318/TheExamHouse/README.md

 # TheExamHouse
 GCSE &amp; A Level Exam Centre
-The Exam House: quality GCSE  & A level Exam centre This is the first attempt to write a simple static site.
+The Exam House: quality GCSE  & A level Exam centre
-If you are reading this please go to

 (https://www.theexamhouse.co.uk)

-HOME
-THE EXAM HOUSE
 GCSE & A level Exam Centre
 Come and chat to us at: